 The Complete Guide to PMP® 35 Contact Hours of Project Management Education

-Those contact hours that PMI® demands before you can even apply for your PMP® exam cause a lot of confusion.
+Those contact hours that Project Management Institute (PMI)® demands before you can even apply for your PMP® exam cause a lot of confusion.
 First, there's a lot of them!
 You need to rack up 35.
 Second, what does 'contact hour' even mean?
 Many students opt for online project management education these days and don't have any face-to-face 'contact' with their tutors.

 Then you have to work out whether your course counts as 'formal' education, which training company to choose and that's before you've even started to work out how to record it all in a way that meets the PMI® standards…

 Don't worry!
 This article will tell you everything you need to know about the contact hours requirement for the PMP® exam.
 We'll debunk some myths, define it all clearly and give you the tools you need to complete your application confidently.

 So let's get started.
 First, let's look at what PMI® actually require from you.

 - Chapter 1You need 35 contact hours of formal project management education

 - Chapter 6Help!
 I need more contact hours!

 - Chapter 7How to get 35 contact hours for PMP free

 - Chapter 8Paid-for PMP training options